1. Marco Polo

 Fold a sheet of paper in half 3 - 5 times in different directions and at different angles then start cutting small shapes out.
 Unfold the paper to reveal your creation.
 Try experimenting with different folds and cut shapes.
 Can you make a snowflake?

-Kids love having their face painted.
+Kiddos love having their faces painted.

 Make sure you use proper face-painting paints so it washes off easily at bath time.

 Learn some amazing face painting tips in our dedicated article Face painting for babysitters, you’ll be so glad you did.